dullroar/ten-steps-to-linux-survival/Step01.md

 the file name:

 ```
-~ $ mv Disabled\ Active\ Directory\ Accounts.xlsx
+~ $ mv Disabled\ User\ Accounts.csv
 ```

-...and we can go about our business of finishing our command.
+...and then we can go about our business of finishing our command.

 One place the tab completion in `bash` is different than `CMD.EXE` is that in `bash` if you hit `Tab` and there are multiple candidates,